awsdocs/aws-dms-user-guide/doc_source/CHAP_GettingStarted.Replication.md

 **To remove endpoints using the console**

-1. In the AWS DMS console navigation pane, choose **Endpoints**\.
+1. On the AWS DMS console navigation pane, choose **Endpoints**\.

 1. Choose **dms\-mysql\-source**\.

 1. Choose **Actions**, **Delete**\.

-After you delete your AWS DMS resources, be sure to delete the following resources as well\.
-For assistance with deleting resources in other services, see that service's documentation\.
+After you delete your AWS DMS resources, make sure also to delete the following resources\.
+For help with deleting resources in other services, see each service's documentation\.
-+ Your RDS databases
++ Your RDS databases\.
-+ Your RDS database parameter groups
++ Your RDS database parameter groups\.
-+ Your RDS subnet groups
++ Your RDS subnet groups\.
-+ Any CloudWatch logs that were created along with your databases and replication instance
++ Any Amazon CloudWatch logs that were created along with your databases and replication instance\.
 + Security groups that were created for your Amazon VPC and Amazon EC2 client\.
-Note that you must remove the inbound rule from the **Default** to the **launch\-wizard\-1** security groups before you can delete them\.
+Make sure to remove the inbound rule from **Default** for the **launch\-wizard\-1** security groups, which is necessary for you to be able delete them\.
-+ Your Amazon EC2 client
++ Your Amazon EC2 client\.
-+ Your Amazon VPC
++ Your Amazon VPC\.
-+ Your Amazon EC2 key pair for your Amazon EC2 client
++ Your Amazon EC2 key pair for your Amazon EC2 client\.